 Here are some tips to avoid incorrect account assignment:

-• Training of employees: Regular training on the correct use of accounting software and account assignment guidelines can help to reduce human error.
+- Training of employees: Regular training on the correct use of accounting software and accounting policies can help reduce human error.

-• Regular checks: Regular reconciliations and checks ensure that all bookings are correct and that any errors are recognised promptly.
+- Regular Checks: Regular reconciliations and checks ensure that all entries are correct and that any errors are detected promptly.

 „The best method of prevention is to be aware of the most common mistakes.“